ai-mindset/ai-mindset.github.io/_posts/2025-08-26-TIL-solveit.md

 3. _Training data is flawed/outdated_

-Issue: Hallucinations and outdated information from lossy compression of training data Solution: "Jeremy RAG" - manually curating relevant context rather than relying on automated retrieval systems Tools like [contextkit](https://github.com/AnswerDotAI/contextkit) enable inclusion of specific documentation, followed by verification that the LLM correctly interprets the provided context
+Issue: Hallucinations and outdated information from lossy compression of training data Solution: "Jeremy RAG"- manually curating relevant context rather than relying on automated retrieval systems Tools like [contextkit](https://github.com/AnswerDotAI/contextkit) enable inclusion of specific documentation, followed by verification that the LLM correctly interprets the provided context

 ## Application to Modern AI Systems